igorDykhta/kepler-raster-server/README.md

 Follow the [TiTiler AWS Lambda deployment guide](https://developmentseed.org/titiler/deployment/aws/lambda/) for serverless deployment.
 Note that you'll need enough concurrency to support lambda instance per request.
 In kepler.gl at this moment raster tile layer issues 6 requests per raster server during loading (or 12 when elevation meshes are enabled).
 Make sure to setup enough Lambda Provisioned concurrency to prevent 503 Service not available message.
+Make sure to control your expenses and don't share your server URL publicly unless intended.

 If you need to process many requests concurrently more reliably: